SysKitTeam/docs-point/governance-and-automation/security-compliance-checks/workspaces-with-shadow-users.md

 * **Status (6)** - the status of the policy vulnerability

 You can complete the following actions for the policy vulnerability:
-* **Accept Risk (7)** - this means you will close the policy vulnerability without making any changes to the current state of the workspace for the specified time period
+* **Accept Risk (7)** - this means you will close the policy vulnerability without making any changes to the current state of the workspace for the specified period
 * **View Users (8)** - this generates the list of shadow users that have access to this workspace

 ![Workspaces with Shadow Users](../../.gitbook/assets/security-compliance-checks-workspace-with-shadow-users.png)